f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/nat/README.md

 ![eip](./assets/snat_eip_rule_1_2.png)

-Specify the source `10.1.0.0/16` IP where `Source` is the source IP address of the traffic that will be NATed.
+First, enable showing advanced fields.
+Then specify the source `10.1.0.0/16` IP where `Source` is the source IP address of the traffic that will be NATed.

 ![eip](./assets/snat_eip_rule_1_3.png)

-In the `Virtual Network` section, select the `outside-network` Virtual Network that we created in the previous step.
+In the `Destination Network` section, select the `outside-network` Virtual Network that we created in the previous step.

 ![eip](./assets/snat_eip_rule_1_4.png)

 Lastly, configure `Action` to `Source NAT` with `Cloud Elastic IP Object`.
 In the dropdown menu select the cloud Elastic IP we created in the previous step.

 Click `Apply` to save the rule.
-After that, click `Save` to save the NAT policy.
+After that, click `Add Nat policy` to save the NAT policy.

 ![eip](./assets/snat_eip_rule_1_5.png)